oeo/tsbank/CONVENTIONS.md

 ### 3.1.
 How to Add a New Domain

-1. Create a new directory under `src/domains/`.
+1. Create a new directory under `src/core/`.
-2. Define the Aggregate Root, Events, Repository interface, and Service.
+2. Define the Aggregate Root and Events.
+3. Define the repository interface (e.g., `INewDomainRepository`) in a `primitives.ts` file within the new domain directory.
+4. Define the Application Service.
-3. Implement the repository in the `infrastructure` layer.
+5. Implement the repository in the `infrastructure` layer.
-4. Add API routes in a new file under `src/api/routes/`.
+6. Add API routes in a new file under `src/api/routes/`.

 ### 3.2.
 How to Add a New Integration Provider